A CFSG-free explicit Jordan's theorem over arbitrary fields: Linear algebraic groups

 We occasionally work with a specified $n$-dimensional $K$-vector space $L$, and denote by $\mathrm{Mat}(L)$ and $\mathrm{GL}(L)$ respectively the space $\mathrm{Mat}_{n}$ and the group $\mathrm{GL}_{n}$ over $K$.

 A {\em (linear) algebraic group}\footnote{Since we work exclusively in the affine space, there is no need to distinguish between ``algebraic groups'' and ``linear algebraic groups''.
 See \cite[\S 8.6]{Hum95b}.} $G$ is a subvariety of $\mathrm{GL}_{n}$ closed under the multiplication and inversion maps \cite[p.~51]{Bor91}, and in this case we write $G\leq\mathrm{GL}_{n}$.
 The maximum degree of these maps may change when restricted to $G$, and the degree of $G$ and its maps may also differ depending on how we choose to represent $G$.
-We call $H$ an {\em (algebraic) subgroup} of $G$, and write $H\leq G$, if it is both a subvariety of $G$ and an algebraic group (not necessarily defined over the same field $K$).
-A {\em normal subgroup} $H\unlhd G$ is a subgroup for which $\varphi(H)=H$ for all automorphisms $\varphi:G\rightarrow G$ of the form $\varphi(g)=xgx^{-1}$ for some fixed $x\in G(\overline{K})$; a {\em characteristic subgroup} $H\csgp G$ is a normal subgroup for which the above holds for all automorphisms $\varphi$, not only the inner ones.
+We call $H$ an {\em algebraic subgroup} (or simply {\em subgroup}) of $G$, and write $H\leq G$, if it is both a subvariety of $G$ and an algebraic group (not necessarily defined over the same field $K$).
+A {\em normal subgroup} $H\unlhd G$ is a subgroup for which, for every $x\in G(\overline{K})$, the automorphism $\varphi:G\rightarrow G$ defined by $\varphi(g)=xgx^{-1}$ satisfies $\varphi(H)=H$; a {\em characteristic subgroup} $H\csgp G$ is a normal subgroup for which the above holds for all automorphisms $\varphi$, not only the inner ones.

-One can define the {\em Lie algebra of $G$} by endowing the tangent space of $G$ at $e$ with a Lie algebra structure: see \cite[\S 3.5]{Bor91} or \cite[\S 9.1]{Hum95b} for details.
+One can define the {\em Lie algebra of $G$} by endowing the tangent space of $G$ at $e$ with a Lie algebra structure: see~\cite[\S 3.5]{Bor91} or \cite[\S 9.1]{Hum95b} for details.
 We use the conventional fraktur notation, such as $\mathfrak{gl}_{n}$ and $\mathfrak{g}$, to denote Lie algebras.
 We have $\dim(G)=\dim(\mathfrak{g})$ for all $G$.

 We now define several objects inside $G$.
 The {\em identity component} $G^{\mathrm{o}}$ is the connected component of the identity of $G$.
 If $G=G^{\mathrm{o}}$, or equivalently if $G$ is connected, then $G$ is irreducible~\cite[Cor.~1.35]{Mil17}.
 For any element $g\in G(\overline{K})$, any set $\Lambda\subseteq G(\overline{K})$, and any variety $V\subseteq G$, their {\em centralizers} in $G$ are